siriyaparn/de-zoomcamp/02-workflow-orchestration/README.md

 ### A good orchestrator handles ..
 - `Workflow management`: define schedule, manage workflows efficiently, ensure tasks are executed in the right order and manage dependencies
-- `Automation`: make sure that the orchestration solution is good at sutomation
+- `Automation`: make sure that the orchestration solution is good at automation
 - `Error handling`: come up with build-in solutions for handling errors, conditional logic branching, retrying failed tasks
 - `Recovery`: need to be a way to backfill, a way to recover lost data
 - `Monitoring`, alerting: send a notification if a pipeline or if those retries do to happen